jenkinsci/job-dsl-plugin/docs/User-Power-Moves.md

 _Process Job DSLs_ build step.
 For more complex setups, an extra [Gradle](http://www.gradle.org/) build step ([Gradle Plugin](https://wiki.jenkins-ci.org/display/JENKINS/Gradle+Plugin)) can be used.

-For example, to use [Koshuke's GitHub API](http://github-api.kohsuke.org/), the following `build.gradle` will copy all necessary libraries to a `lib` directory:
+For example, to use [Kohsuke's GitHub API](http://github-api.kohsuke.org/), the following `build.gradle` will copy all necessary libraries to a `lib` directory:

 ```groovy